 Communication law, antitrust, competition law, markets, innovation, Internet, broadband connectivity, net neutrality, regulatory burdens, policymaking, data analysis, wireless communications, comparison with Europe

 Kimmelman, Gene; Ohlhausen, Maureen K.; O’Rielly, Michael; Yoo, Christopher S.; and Williams, Stephen F., "Telecommunications: Competition Policy in the Telecommunications Space" (2016).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2169.

 Antitrust and Trade Regulation Commons, Communications Law Commons, Communication Technology and New Media Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Technology and Innovation Commons